NaveenkumarDeivasigamani/OIBSIP/README.md

 # OIBSIP
-Welcome to Oasis Infobyte Projects repository.
-These projects are designed to help you improve your programming skills and showcase your knowledge.
+Welcome to Oasis Infobyte Web Development and Designing Projects repository.
+This repository contains Web Development projects, including "Calculator, Tribute Page and A TO_DO web app."
+These projects are designed to help you to improve your Web Development skills and showcase your knowledge